elix/rfcs/proposals/0000-mixins.md

 constraints in property/method semantics, the ordering of effects, etc.

-Another approach would be to deliver all component services as helper functions that must manually invoked, rather than as extensions to a class.
+Another approach would be to deliver all component services as helper functions that must be invoked manually, rather than as extensions to a class.
 E.g., instead of offering a mixin to manage the semantics of single selection, each component that wanted to offer single selection would separately define the relevant API members, than manually invoke corresponding helper functions.
 Such an approach has some appeal, as it gives the component developer complete freedom to decide when and how to invoke the helper functions.
 On the downside, this leads to a more extreme degree of boilerplate code, and makes it harder to guarantee API consistency.

 # Unresolved questions